Murder of Naomi Smith: Trial of Edwin Hopkins

 The trial of Edwin Douglas Hopkins began on 22 January 1997 at Birmingham Crown Court.

 At his trial, Hopkins was represented by Mr James Hunt QC.
-Hopkins maintained that on the evening of the murder he had been at his sisters house in Ansley Common playing Trivial Pursuit.
+Hopkins maintained that on the evening of the murder he had been at his sister's house in Ansley Common playing Trivial Pursuit.
 He had gone out to the off-licence on his bicycle at approximately 9.30pm to buy beer and crisps.
 On the way to the off-licence, which was in the same area as the post box, Hopkins reported that he hadn't seen anyone or seen anything suspicious.

 Hopkins' sister Julie gave evidence for the prosecution.
 Despite initially corroborating Edwin's story to police and providing him with an alibi, she later revealed that Edwin had taken longer to return from the off-licence than would have been needed.
 When he returned 45 minutes later he had changed into different clothes.
 Hopkins' explanation was that he had tried to buy milk and that he had been stopped for having no lights on his bicycle.
 Julie Hopkins also gave evidence regarding her brother's apparent obsession with knives which he collected, including large hunting knives.

 Mr Colman Treacy QC for the prosecution told the jury that DNA evidence found on Naomi Smith's body matched that of Edwin Hopkins DNA in the order of 36 million to 1.
 Hopkins had supplied a DNA sample during the mass screening.

 Andrew Walker a forensic odontologist appearing as a witness for the prosecution was asked to compare bite marks found on Naomi's breast with those of Hopkins, who had lost one of his front teeth in a fall from his bicycle, and his remaining teeth had moved to close the gap, therefore his teeth had an unusual profile.
 Walker told the jury that the cast of Hopkins teeth matched the bite mark exactly.